giuliogiamello/HyperK/README.md

 ## 2025/10/14  - geant4-v10.3.3 file: `G4tgrEvaluator.cc`

 Yesterday [HyperK#2025/10/14 - Attempt to install WCSim](#20251014----attempt-to-install-wcsim) I found out that, in order to use `WCSim`, I need to install `Geant4-v10.3.3`.
-So I tried to install it following [[HyperK#Geant4 - Installation tutorial]]: it was working until the `make -j4` command.
+So I tried to install it following [HyperK#Geant4 - Installation tutorial](#geant4---installation-tutorial): it was working until the `make -j4` command.
 This command was interrupted with the error message (using the option `make VERBOSE=1` to get details about the error):

 ```